 When there is a sample file (or files) to accompany a lesson, the file name will be shown in a folder icon.
-You can download the sample file from: www.ExcelCentrall.com.
-Detailed instructions are given in: Lesson 1-4: Open and navigate a workbook.
+You can download the sample file from: www.ExcelCentral.com.
+Detailed instructions are given in: Lesson 1-4: Download the sample files and open/navigate a workbook.